 Incoming freshmen/3.0 high school GPA/documented need

-Mr. Benzel's daughter, Lena, created this endowed scholarship in 1997 to honor her father.
+Mr. Benzel's wife, Lena, created this endowed scholarship in 1997 to honor her husband.
 It is designated to support students pursuing a baccalaureate degree with an entering GPA of 3.0 and a documented financial aid need.

 Fran and Robert Biolchini Endowed Scholarship